 - ➤ Before adding a time stamp to documents, you need to configure a default time stamp server.
 Click Protect > Time Stamp Document and create a timestamp server by clicking New... in the pop-up dialog box.
 Specify the server name and complete other settings of the server on demand.
 Click OK. - Select the created server and click Set Default to set the server as the default time stamp server.
 Click Next to continue.
-(Tip: You can also create, edit, and delete time stamp servers as well as enable/disable - (Tip: You can also create, edit, and delete time stamp servers as well as enable/disable the default time server in File > Preferences > Time Stamp Servers.
+(Tip: You can also create, edit, and delete time stamp servers as well as enable/disable - the default time server in File > Preferences > Time Stamp Servers.
 To disable the default time stamp server, select the default time stamp server and click Clear.) - > Specify a name and location for the signed document.
 Click Save.